-The loan application process varies depending upon which online lender you choose.
+The loan application process varies depending on which online lender you choose.
 Some will ask questions about how much money you want to borrow, what assets you plan to pledge as security, whether you’ve had previous bad debts, etc.

-Others will take information off your resume and send you a prequalification letter with details regarding the amount of funding you’ll receive based on your personal financial situation.
+Others will take information off your resume and send you a prequalification letter with details regarding the amount of funding you’ll receive based on your financial situation.

 Most lenders will allow you to complete the entire loan selection process using only a computer if you decide to apply online.
 Loan origination fees for these small-business loans range anywhere from 0% to 5%.
 Most companies charge around 2%, although some charge more if you don’t meet certain criteria.

 You might also consider applying for a line of credit instead of borrowing against your home equity.
 Line of credit comes with lower monthly payments and better terms than mortgages.
 But keep in mind that lines of credit aren’t insured by the federal government like mortgage insurance is.
 So if something happens to your house, you could lose everything.